|

 wondering what a computer was.

-their own.
 These early computers were hand-made collections of various

 parts that were "personal" simply because real people managed